outcaste-io/docs/docs/schema/ids.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Identifiers
+# Unique Identifiers

 Outserv provides two types of built-in identifiers: the `ID` scalar type and the `@id` directive.

-* The `ID` scalar type is used for internal Outserv UIDs.
+* The `ID` scalar type is used to refer to internal Outserv Unique Identifiers, also known as UIDs.
 * The `@id` directive is used for external identifiers, such as hashes.

 ```graphql